youliangtan/agentlace/README.md

 It is common for edge device to be limited by GPU compute.
 This library enables distributed datastream from edge device to GPU compute for various ml applications.
 The lib mainly based on client-server architecutre, enable simple TCP communication between multiple clients to server.

-> THIS IS A WORK IN PROGRESS, The code is still in testing phase.

 ## Installation

 ```bash